 - Once you have made sure that the other party has stolen your website aka used it on their site without your permission then your next action should be to contact them directly.
 At first, you should always stay calm and ask them politely to take down your work or come down to a solution mutually.
 You never know if the other party has put on your work by mistake or intentionally, therefore, it’s best to handle this step with as much politeness as possible.

-- If the guilty still do not takes the image down then your best shot would be to send them a DMCA notice.
+- If the guilty still does not take the image down then your best shot would be to send them a DMCA notice.
 DMCA stands for Digital Millennium Copyright Act and this act states that any owner of a content has a right to take down his/her content that is being used somewhere else by a third party without a license or a permission from the original owner.
 This standard is recognized and accepted all over the internet and above all, it’s a legal notice.
 You can even send the DMCA notice directly to the OSP (Online Service Provider) to take down the image.

 - In the worst case scenario i.e after applying all the methods stated above nothing works then moving towards a legal action is the absolute thing to do.
 By doing this you will be dragging the issue to the doors of a court and you can even claim a compensation for illegal use of the image as well as any other expenses and losses that you might have incurred due to this issue.
 In order to do this make sure that your work has been legally registered beforehand.